 What follows is a cacophony of sex, violence, and insanity that would find its place in any Troma film.
 The last ten minutes are filled with orgies and blood, as Belcebu draws his followers into a black mass of sorts, hiring our esteemed camera man to film the action and the prostitute to be one of his Satanic whores.
 We have ritualistic Satanic murder and rape, with one woman being killed in a method made famous by the infinitely better Cannibal Holocaust (think giant pole, small vagina, hallway through a hot dog type scenario).
 It’s disturbing, violent, and exactly what was needed to bring a little bit of life into what had dragged along as an incredibly boring film.

 A couple of thoughts, in general, about the end of the film: First of all, who the hell does stuff like this?
 I mean, obviously, not many people would be particularly keen on attending a Satanic murder orgy, wherein one party is seemingly intent on summoning the Lord of Darkness.
 I think most people would probably balk at that.
 However, I know people (or have known, as I tend not to hang with folks into this sort of thing) that would’ve totally been down with attending a “Black Mass” like this.
 Am I just way too whitebread and “normal” for this kinda shit?
 Things like this actually happen, but I just simply cannot ever imagine myself in a situation where attending something like this would ever be a good idea.
 We’re all horror movie fans here, so some of us are into some bizarre stuff I feel sure, but would anyone really enjoy going to something like this?
-I honestly want to know, so if you have thoughts, please leave them in the comments.
+I honestly want to know, so if you have thoughts, please send me an email.

 Who this movie is for: Spanish film fans, Devilish rock stars, Almost no one else